devtut/generate/docs/nodejs/deliver-html-or-any-other-sort-of-file.md

 ---
-metaTitle: "Deliver HTML or any other sort of file"
+metaTitle: "Node.js - Deliver HTML or any other sort of file"
 description: "Deliver HTML at specified path"
 ---